ba11o0n/CSE15L-LabReport-4/LabReport4.md

 # Lab Report 5: VIM Command Line Task
 This lab report will provide a chronological step-by-step procedure on how to fork and clone a repository and utilize VIM to help edit/modify/save the file.

+**Objectives:**
+- [] Clone your fork of the repository from your Github account
+- [] Open and edit the file directly in the terminal
+- [] Debug the code to have tests run successfully
+- [] Commit and push the resulting change to your GitHub account

 ## Step 1: SetUp: Delete Existing Repository
 You may or may not have already forked this file so let's start over for this assignment by deleting.
 1. Log into your GitHub account and on the top right corner, click on your profile and click on `your repositories` <br /> <img src="step1_1.png" width="250" height="280"/>